Discover the story of The Nancy Harts, LaGrange legends who defended the city during the Civil War.

 The Nancy Harts: The Women Who Kept Watch

-In 1861, at the beginning of the Civil War, around 1,300 men from LaGrange left to serve the Confederate Army.
-One of the wives left behind, Nancy Hill Morgan, realized that the departure of the men from their community left LaGrange particularly vulnerable to Union forces.
-Left alone in LaGrange along with the other women and children and undeterred by loneliness, Mrs. Morgan decided to turn her emotion into action.
+In 1861, at the start of the Civil War, approximately 1,300 men from LaGrange left to serve in the Confederate Army.
+Among those left behind was Nancy Hill Morgan, who recognized that their absence left the community especially vulnerable to Union forces.

-In a little red schoolhouse in Ben Hill’s Grove, near the site of Bellevue, during the second year of the war, Mrs. Morgan held the first meeting for the Nancy Hart militia, a female military company comprised of the women of LaGrange joining forces to protect their homes and the little town they loved.
+In a small red schoolhouse in Ben Hill’s Grove, near the site of Bellevue, Mrs. Morgan held the first meeting of what would become the Nancy Hart militia—a female military company formed by the women of LaGrange.

 Ladies-Home-Journal-Nov-1904-officers-nancy-harts-visit-lagrange